-Most TEF beneficiaries (76%) reported they are very or somewhat likely to reach out to the TEF alumni network for advice, although only about half (49%) have actually reached out to alumni for advice or support to date.
+Most TEF beneficiaries (76%) report they are very or somewhat likely to reach out to the TEF alumni network for advice, although only about half (49%) have actually reached out to alumni for advice or support to date.

-Of the 94% of beneficiaries who received a response when they reached out to alumni, almost half (44%) report they did not know how, with 14% reporting they do not believe the advice would be helpful.
+Of the 94% of beneficiaries who received a response when they reached out to alumni, 96% found the advice to be somewhat or very helpful, suggesting tremendous potential for alumni to be helpful.
+However, for those who report being unlikely to reach out to TEF alumni for advice, almost half (44%) report they did not know how, with 14% reporting they do not believe the advice would be helpful.